ccs-ucb/290Q/assets/labs/L14-datapipe-osf/testing-datapipe.md

 ## Today's JsPsych experiment

 For this lab, we will re-use the simple decision-making experiment from lab 13.
 For convenience the relevant jsPsych experiment is included in this directory (see `experiment.html`).
-Copy the code from experiment.html into an `experiment.html` file on your computer.
+Copy the code from `experiment.html` into a blank `experiment.html` file on your computer.

-Make sure the import paths (e.g. `<script src="../../jspsych/dist/jspsych.js"></script>`) are correctly pointing to your local copy of jsPsych, and that you have the two images (`bunny_1.jpg` and `bunny_2.jpg`) in the same directory as `experiment.html`.
+Make sure the import paths (e.g. `<script src="../../jspsych/dist/jspsych.js"></script>`) are correctly pointing to your local copy of jsPsych, and that you have the two images (`bunny_1.jpg` and `bunny_2.jpg` from lab 13, downloadable [here](https://drive.google.com/drive/folders/1KllQj6eW2ZckwDvMGA0BR0weDO41RjPW?usp=sharing)) in the same directory as `experiment.html`.

 Ensure that the experiment is running ok on your computer before following the steps below to save data to Datapipe.